It’s a dreaded feeling that I know only too well: the frustration of my boyfriend once again coming too quickly when we have sex.

 8) Use oral sex to your advantage

-This can work in two ways: he could bring you to orgasm through oral and manual stimulation first; or bring you almost to the point and then have sex once you’re already very aroused.
-It’s up to you two to decide what will work best.
+This can work in two ways: he could bring you to orgasm through oral sex and manual stimulation first; or bring you almost to the point and then have sex once you’re already very aroused.
+Both techniques work well, ensuring you get plenty of stimulation and the pressure is taken off him to be a marathon man.

 9) Choose your sex positions wisely

-Some sex positions might make your boyfriend come too quickly, and others could help him last a little, or hopefully much, longer.
+Some sex positions might make your boyfriend come too quickly, and others can help him last a little, or hopefully much, longer.

 The best positions are those with you on top, or sideways positions like spoons.
 The worst positions are missionary and from behind on all fours or stood up.